 Public relations efforts (often called initiatives or campaigns) are communications activities that enhance visibility, shape public perception and affect change.
 These activities create a positive public image for businesses, non-profit organizations, and individuals from rock stars to religious leaders.
 Public relations (or PR for short) is considered earned media and differs from marketing which you have to pay for.

-There is a lot of truth to the old joke that public relations are "the care and feeding of reporters."
+There is a lot of truth to the old joke that public relations is "the care and feeding of reporters."
 That's because the essence of public relations is to inform (and persuade) the public using media like newspapers, magazines, television, and radio or social media via the web.
 Whatever media is used, the PR professional needs to convince them that the person or organization they represent has a good story to tell, or a good product to share, with the journalist's readers.

 Some people (such as elected leaders, professional athletes, actors, and rock stars) don't need to reach out to the media.
 They need a PR pro to handle the daily crush of media requests.
 But it doesn't matter if you're proactive, reactive, large or small. everyone uses the same tools to get their message out.